 Sadly, this technique is often laughed at by players and gambling gurus despite it being sensible.
 It’s simple.
 When visiting a casino, carry some envelopes.
-After you are done with a session with whatever money you have with yourself –big or small- put them in an envelope since you are done with that session stake.
+After you are done with a session with whatever money you have –big or small- put them in an envelope after you are done with that particular session.

 The next session will come from another new stake.
 This technique is more of a controlling factor as it stops players from betting using their previous funds, be it wins or what’s left from a losing streak.

 Session stake and roulette bankroll

 All players bet using small money with the hope of getting more.
 If you are one of those cautious players, we would suggest that the minimum spread of your units should be 1 to 40 or more.

 In case your session sees you losing 40 units, then wait until the next session (but don’t make that session a few minutes after your last one).
 Take a break for a few hours or days.
 Remember always to set aside funds in your 401G account.

 Outside players will attest that 1 to 40-unit betting works best, especially with even-money bets.
 Even though similar house edges on inside and outside bets tend to drain money at the same percentages, they do so differently over different periods of time.
 The patterns of wins and losses aren’t the same.